What is a Solo 401k?

 Trusts and trustees.
 401(k) plans are funded through a trust established to hold and invest the plan’s assets.
 At least one trustee is appointed to have responsibility for the activities of the trust and its assets.
 This is a serious responsibility with considerable potential for liability.
 Trustees might include the business owner, an employee, or a financial or trust institution.

-4. Low set up cost since you do not have to pay the typical fees that you would pay to custodian and trustees.
+4. Low set up cost since you do not have to pay the typical fees that you would pay to custodians and trustees.
 Solo 401ks are easy to set-up and inexpensive to maintain – Unlike larger 401(k) plans, there are no complicated administrative requirements.
 You have to file an IRS Form 5500-EZ when plan assets exceed $250,000.

 5. Flexibility and speed in investing since you bypass custodian approvals